-The Dust Diseases List manages all proceedings in which a plaintiff alleges that he or she is suffering from a dust related condition.
-Practice Note SC CL 2 Dust Diseases List (Second revision) provides a more precise definition and examples of dust diseases.
+Practice Note SC CL 2 Dust Diseases List (Second revision) provides examples of dust diseases.

 Note that, notwithstanding Practice Note SC CL 1 Civil Circuit List (Second revision), proceedings in which the cause of action arose in regional Victoria or where the majority of witnesses or parties reside in regional Victoria ('regional matters') should be initiated in the Dust Diseases List.
-Such proceedings will receive special management and will be fixed for trial in the relevant circuit sitting or in Melbourne depending on the urgency of the matter.
+Such proceedings will receive special management and may be fixed for trial in the relevant circuit sitting or in Melbourne depending on the urgency of the matter.

 The Honourable Justice Keogh